-Version 2.0 includes two appendices that cover a) creating forms that display data in a parent/child format where two tables are related via a one-to-many relationship, and b) entity-relationship modeling for supertypes and subtypes.
+This version includes two appendices that cover (1) creating forms that display data in a parent/child format where two tables are related via a one-to-many relationship, and (2) entity-relationship modeling for supertypes and subtypes.

-1 RELATIONAL DATABASES AND MS ACCESS
+1. RELATIONAL DATABASES AND MS ACCESS

 A database is an organized collection of data.
-A database may be on paper, or held in computer files such as spreadsheets or more formally in a software system known as a computerized database management system (for example: DB2, db4o, IMS, MS Access, MS SQL Server, mySQL, Oracle, Sybase, Total, Versant).
-In this book we focus on Relational databases and one specific relational database system: Microsoft Access.
+A database may be on paper, or, held in computer files such as spreadsheets or more formally in a software system known as a computerized database management system (for example: DB2, db4o, IMS, MS Access, MS SQL Server, mySQL, Oracle, Sybase, Total, Versant).
+In this book we focus on Relational databases and one specific relational database system: Microsoft Access available with Microsoft 365.